Free Alabama Power of Attorney Forms

 Alabama Power of Attorney By Type

 Some people cannot afford to leave their affairs unattended in case they have to leave the country for various purposes.
-So, they sign a power of attorney, appointing someone they trust to be an agent and make legal decisions for them.
+So, they sign a Power of Attorney, appointing someone they trust to be an agent and make legal decisions for them.

 There are many types of POAs.
 These include but aren’t limited to:

-- Durable Power of Attorney - Most POAs become ineffective in the event that the principal becomes incompetent or incapacitated, but this isn’t the case with a durable power of attorney.
-Alabama law states that “a power of attorney to which this chapter applies is durable, unless it expressly provides that it is terminated by the incapacity of the principal” (Code of Alabama § 26-1A-104).
+- Durable Power of Attorney - Most POAs become ineffective in the event that the principal becomes incompetent or incapacitated, but this isn’t the case with a durable Power of Attorney.
+Alabama law states that “a Power of Attorney to which this chapter applies is durable, unless it expressly provides that it is terminated by the incapacity of the principal” (Code of Alabama § 26-1A-104).

-- Medical Power of Attorney - Individuals preparing for the possibility of physical or mental incapacity can put a medical power of attorney in force (MPOA).
-Also referred to as a healthcare proxy or a durable power of attorney for healthcare, the document appoints an agent to make medical decisions on one’s behalf in case of incapacity (Code of Alabama Title 22, Chapter 8A, §4).
+- Medical Power of Attorney - Individuals preparing for the possibility of physical or mental incapacity can put a medical Power of Attorney in force (MPOA).
+Also referred to as a healthcare proxy or a durable Power of Attorney for healthcare, the document appoints an agent to make medical decisions on one’s behalf in case of incapacity (Code of Alabama Title 22, Chapter 8A, §4).

 How To Get a Power of Attorney in Alabama